 Using our Standalone solution?

-Gift card transactions are initiated by making a Terminal API request from your cash register.
-You can make the following gift card transactions using our Terminal API:
+With a Terminal API request from your cash register, you can make the following gift card transactions:

 Activate: Enables the gift card for other transactions.
 You can optionally load an initial balance to the card when you activate it.